Zoom on the Pulsar PG2200

 - Handcrafting enthusiasts who wish to work on-the-go

 The following sections will present you in detail its power characteristics, the different outlets it offers, its overall portability, the extra features it benefits from, and any relevant emission compliance details.

 The Pulsar PG2200's engine, 98 cc (3 hp) Ducar OHV 4-stroke, fueled by gasoline, can deliver 120V.
 It provides a running wattage of 1600W and reaches a peak wattage of 2200W.

-At a noise rating of 66 dBA (less noisy than a normal conversation), the generator is started via a conventional pull-start mechanism.
+Enjoying a noise rating of 66 dBA (less noisy than a normal conversation), this generator gets running thanks to a conventional pull-start mechanism.

 The PG2200 can operate for around 12 hours at 50% load with a full tank (fuel consumption around 0.13 GPH), due to its fuel capacity of 1.5 gallon.

 The dimensions of the Pulsar PG2200, which are L18.3 x W14.1 x H16.5 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
-The device has been designed for tough environments and demanding outdoor use.
+This type of design is ideal for tough environments and heavy outdoor use.

-Accessory-wise, along with the previously mentioned features, the Pulsar PG2200 is packaged with the standard documentation and an owner's manual (opens in a new tab), helping you start the device right away.
+Regarding its accessories, besides the aforementioned features, the Pulsar PG2200's box includes the typical documentation and an owner's manual (opens in a new tab), letting you start it right off the bat.

 The Pulsar PG2200 is EPA approved, but NOT CARB-compliant.
 Thus, it cannot be purchased or sold in California.